Key benefits

 Specify utterance length

-- For sound-based responses (e.g., typing noises), specify the expected duration so the system can calculate accurate timing.
+- For sound-based responses (e.g., typing noises), specify the expected duration to pace playback accurately.

 Example scenario

-A restaurant booking system uses delay control for a function that takes a few seconds to confirm a reservation.
+A restaurant booking function takes several seconds to confirm availability:- The user asks for a table.

-- The assistant acknowledges: ‘Let me check availability for you.’
+- The agent immediately says: “Let me check availability for you.”

-- Once complete, the assistant confirms: ‘Your table is booked!’
+- Once complete, the agent returns: “Your table is booked!”

 Creating a new delay control phrase

-- Navigate to the Functions and select a function.
+- Go to the Functions tab and select a function.

 - Open the Delay control panel.